-- North American Industrial Services: (716) 285-2686 - Environmental Products and Services, Inc.: (716) 447-4700
+- The Environmental Service Group of NY, Inc.: (716) 695-6720 - Environmental Products and Services, Inc.: (716) 447-4700 - Op-Tech: (716) 873-7680

 9.4 Post-Spill Evaluation

 If a reportable quantity of hazardous material or oil/petroleum is spilled as determined by the Project Manager, a written report will be prepared as indicated in Section 9.2.
 The report will identify the root cause of the spill, type and amount of material released, date/time of release, response actions, agencies notified and/or involved in cleanup, and procedures to be implemented to avoid repeat incidents.
 In addition, all re-useable spill cleanup and containment materials will be decontaminated, and spill kit supplies/disposable items will be replenished.